kyrylo0605/wordpress/wp-content/plugins/wip-custom-login/README.txt

 == Changelog ==

+= 1.2.2 =

+* Edit  : Code optimized.

+= 1.2.0 =

+* Tested with WordPress 5.6

+= 1.1.9 =

+* Added - Direct link to display a preview of Login page

+= 1.1.8 =

+* Fixed - Issue between javascript files and the latest jQuery version included with WordPress 5.5
+* Tested with WordPress 5.5

 = 1.1.7 =

 * Removed: Unnecessary grey border on login form
 * Tested with WordPress 5.4

 = 1.1.6 =